ponylang/ponylang-website/docs/blog/posts/last-week-in-pony-081218.md

     - [1/0 = 0](https://www.hillelwayne.com/post/divide-by-zero/)
     - There was also a massive ton of [commentary on HackerNews](https://news.ycombinator.com/item?id=17736046) about the article.
 Some approaching it from a programming language/computer angle.
 Some of it from a math angle.

 - If you are interested in becoming a maintainer for the Pony Emacs mode, drop Sean T. Allen a line.
 He's looking for maintainers.
-[Sean T. Allen](mailto:sean@monkeysnatchbanana.com).

 ## News and Blog Posts